textpattern/textpattern.github.io/tags/if_first_image.md

 category: tags
 published: true
 title: "If first image"
-Description: The if_first_image tag will execute the contained statements if the displayed image is the first in the currently displayed images list.
+description: The if_first_image tag will execute the contained statements if the displayed image is the first in the currently displayed images list.
 tags:
   - Conditional tags
   - Image tags